le-harivansh/nestradamus/README.md

 - `main`: The stable branch.
 - `development`: The branch where development occurs.

+## Administration Section

+The application has an administration 'section' which is accessible at [admin.application.local].
+This can be changed through the `HOST` constant found in the `src/_administration/constant.ts` file.

+**Note**: Any new controllers & routes that are being registered in the administration section should use the host (`HOST`) defined in the aforementioned file.

 ## Authentication

 Authentication in the application is done using [JSON Web Tokens](https://en.wikipedia.org/wiki/JSON_Web_Token).

 ### Access-Token

-To enable authentication for a route, it needs to be decorated with the `RequiresAccessToken` guard.
-To authenticate a request guarded with `RequiresAccessToken`, the following needs to be done:
+To enable authentication for a route, it needs to be decorated with the `Requires...AccessToken` (`RequiresUserAccessToken` or `RequiresAdministratorAccessToken`) guard.
+To authenticate a request guarded with `Requires...AccessToken`, the following needs to be done:

-1. Request an _access-token_ from the `/login` route.
+1. Request an _access-token_ from the `/login` route - for the relevant section (administration or user).
+An _access-token_ & a _refresh-token_ will be returned.
-2. To authenticate a request to the guarded route, add the _access-token_ to the `access-token` header on the request.
+2. To authenticate a request to the guarded route, add the _access-token_ to the specified header on the request (currently: `user.access-token` for users and `administrator.access-token` for administrators).

 ### Refresh-Token

-To require a _refresh-token_ for a route, it needs to be decorated with the `RequiresRefreshToken` guard.
-To authenticate a request guarded with `RequiresRefreshToken`, the following needs to be done:
+To require a _refresh-token_ for a route, it needs to be decorated with the `Requires...RefreshToken` (`RequiresUserRefreshToken` or `RequiresAdministratorRefreshToken`) guard.
+To authenticate a request guarded with `Requires...RefreshToken`, the following needs to be done:

-1. Request a _refresh-token_ from the `/login` route.
+1. Request a _refresh-token_ from the `/login` route - for the relevant section (administration or user).
+An _access-token_ & a _refresh-token_ will be returned.
-2. To authenticate a request to the guarded route, add the _refresh-token_ to the `refresh-token` header on the request.
+2. To authenticate a request to the guarded route, add the _refresh-token_ to the specified header on the request (currently: `user.refresh-token` for users and `administrator.refresh-token` for administrators).

 ## Throttling